 Performing Personal Care of the PEG Site

-- The skin around the insertion site and under the plastic flange should be cleaned at least two to three times per day.
+- The skin around the insertion site and under the plastic flange should be cleaned at least two to three times daily.
 Use a clean cloth and tap water.
-If you have any concerns about possible infection etc, escalate to your line manager.
+If you have any concerns about possible infections or other issues, escalate to your line manager.

 - Start with cleaning as part of the client’s daily shower routine.